 Complexity represents the average number of factors needed to account for the measured variables.
 In an ideal solution, each factor would have a complexity of 1, meaning that every variable loaded solely on a single factor in the solution (Hofmann 1978); deviations from 1 indicate poorer fit.
 Complexity only assesses whether a dataset fits a single-level structure, that is, high complexity suggests multi-level structure might be present, but it could as easily mean that FA and PCA are not appropriate analyses for the data.

-SRMR is the square root of the difference between sample’s covariance matrix and the proposed model’s covariance matrix (Hooper et al. 2008).
+SRMR is the square root of the difference between a sample’s covariance matrix and the proposed model’s covariance matrix (Hooper et al. 2008).
 SRMR is representative of measures typically used in Confirmatory FA.
 Lower values are better; any value above 0.1 is considered unacceptable.
 SRMR is biased towards overextraction, for the greater the number of parameters in the model and the larger the sample size, the lower SRMR tends to be (Hu and Bentler 1999).

 Empirical BIC is an information theoretical assessment of fit that evaluates the parsimony of any model (Schwarz 1978).
 A solution with more components/factors will very often have a better absolute fit, but the BIC applies a penalty based on the number of parameters, and because solutions with more components/factors have more parameters, BIC measures are an effective statistic for comparing many models.
 BIC is widely used in model building across many fields, and has been shown to be a superior statistic among information theory measures (Posada and Buckley 2004).
 In simulations, BIC identified the correct number of factors more than 60% of the time (Ruscio and Roche 2012).